Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Jasper

-• Pricing: Starting at $49 per month
+• Pricing: Starting at $59 per month per seat (paid annually)

 • Free trial: Seven days (payment details required)

-Jasper’s IQ AI tool lets you upload your brand’s vocabulary, grammar and punctuation rules so its output aligns with your branding guidelines.
+Jasper’s Brand IQ tool lets you upload your brand’s vocabulary, grammar and punctuation rules so its output aligns with your branding guidelines.
 You can also provide details about your target audience profile, company history and products and services, ensuring the content is accurate, relevant and tailored to your ideal customers.

 Dimple Thakkar, CEO of SYNHERGY, noted that Jasper can be a powerful tool, but it works best with human oversight.
 “Jasper is great for fast drafts and ideation, but it needs guardrails or your copy will sound like it went to the same webinar as everyone else’s,” Thakkar explained.